-- 1. To enable the Committee to recommend to Cabinet any changes to the draft Plan (Appendix A) prior to the Plan being considered by Council. - 2.
-To enable the Committee to consider the feedback received in response to the consultation on the draft Plan (Appendix B). - 3.
-To update the Committee on the continuing engagement being undertaken as part of Project Zero. - 4.
-To advise Committee of the publication of the new Welsh Public Sector net zero reporting guide.
+- 1. To enable Cabinet to consider the draft Plan following the consultation process. - 2.
+To enable Cabinet to consider the feedback (Appendix B) received in response to the consultation on the draft Plan. - 3.
+To enable Cabinet to consider the comments and recommendations of the Environment and Regeneration Scrutiny Committee (Appendix C) and the Corporate Performance and Resources Scrutiny Committee (Appendix D) who considered the revised Plan in June. - 4.
+To update Cabinet on the continuing engagement being undertaken as part of Project Zero. - 5.
+To advise Cabinet of the publication of the new Welsh Public Sector net zero reporting guide. - 6.
+To enable Cabinet to approve the Council's Climate Change Plan and for it to be considered by Council for endorsement.